-Hyland's to discontinue teething tablets, gels in US
+Teething tablets may be linked to 10 children's deaths

 "This decision was made in light of the recent warning issued by the Food & Drug Administration against the use of homeopathic teething tablets and gels.
 This warning has created confusion among parents and limited access to the medicines," the letter from Hyland's employees said.
 "Putting you in a position of having to choose who to trust in the face of contradictory information is burdensome and undermines the FDA."

 There is no recall on the products, including Hyland's Baby Teething Tablets, Hyland's Baby Teething Tablets Nighttime and Hyland's Baby Teething Gel.
 CVS, one of the drugstore chains that sold Hyland's, Baby Orajel Naturals and its own version of the teething products, pulled all of them from the shelves after the FDA warning.
+Walgreens also confirmed that it has withdrawn homeopathic teething products that were subject to this FDA warning.

 "We are confident that any available Hyland's teething products, including those you already have, are safe for use," the Hyland's letter said.
 "Of course, parents who may have concerns should consult with their physicians before using any medicines, read labels carefully and follow all instructions.